 - A grade of satisfactory (S) is assigned for a graduate thesis or project that spans several semesters.
 Once the thesis or project is completed, the S grade can be changed to a letter grade.

 Faculty are required to submit a copy of the signed and dated online grade book to their departments after the final exam has been administered.
 The grade book must contain the examination and assignment grades for each student so that the manner in which the final grade was computed can readily be determined.
 Final grades must be computed in accordance with the formula presented in the course syllabus.
 A grade book along with the attendance records is mandatory when requesting to change a student's attendance or grade.

 Any delay in submitting final grades can represent a hardship for students who may need their grades for employment purposes, tuition reimbursement from employers, scholarships, and entrance to graduate or professional programs, or for changes in their course registrations.

 Proctoring of Exams

 Proctoring examinations is the responsibility of the instructor assigned to the course section.
 Non-faculty may not be the sole proctors during an exam but must be accompanied by a faculty member.
-Distance Learning rooms require faculty proctors at each location.
-It is the responsibility of the department chairs, working with the dean, to facilitate the appropriate arrangements.

 Teaching at Other Institutions